franko/elementary-plotlib/sphinx-doc/manual/source/graphical-element-c.rst

     Set the position of the text.

-.. cpp:class:: DashPath : public elp_path
+.. cpp:class:: DashPath : public elem_path

   A path object but it will be drawn as a dashed lines.